ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 ## General parameters

 * ``output_dir`` = *string*.
 Directory to save the model results to.
 * ``datafile_output_dir``  = *string*.
-Directory to save the detailed model output datafiles to, ie a series of csv files that contain the burial and temperature history of each model node.
+Directory to save the detailed model output datafiles to, ie. a series of csv files that contain the burial and temperature history of each model node.
 * ``wells`` = *list of strings*.
 Names of wells or surface outcrops to include in a single set of model runs.
 * ``simulate_AFT`` = *boolean*.
 Option to model apatite fission track ages and length distributions.
 * ``simulate_AHe`` = *boolean*.
 Option to model apatite (U-Th)/He ages.